visgl/loaders.gl/docs/api-reference/gltf-loaders/gltf-parser.md

 Returns the top-level extras object

-### getExtension() : Object?
+### getExtension(name : String) : Object?

-Returns a top-level extension, if present.
+Returns the top-level extension by `name`, if present.

-### getUsedExtensions() : String[]
+### getUsedExtensionNames() : String[]

-Returns an array of extensions used at any level of the glTF hierarchy.
+Returns an array of extension names (covering all extensions used at any level of the glTF hierarchy).

-### getRequiredExtensions() : String[]
+### getRequiredExtensionNames() : String[]

-Returns an array of extensions at any level of the glTF hierarchy that are required to properly display this file.
+Returns an array of extensions at any level of the glTF hierarchy that are required to properly display this file (covering all extensions used at any level of the glTF hierarchy).

 ### getScenegraph([index : Number]) : Object?